AbdulBasetRS/Response-Format-Trait/README.md

 ## Response-Format-Trait

 This PHP package provides a simple and consistent way to format API and web responses.
 It includes a set of predefined HTTP status codes with detailed messages and supports both API and web response formatting.
-The package is designed to be easy to integrate into any PHP project, with a particular focus on Laravel applications.
+The package is designed to be easy to integrate into any PHP Laravel project, with a particular focus on Laravel applications.

 ## Features